dafrancis/pieratnine/articles/secretprojectisgo.md

 title: This blog post is about Turtles
 date: 2011-11-2
+summary: In which I don't really say much but post a screenshot of a semi-working web service

 Omg I'm on the way to getting the fist iteration of [andwhathave.eu](http://www.andwhathave.eu/) on the way.
 Just look at this: